bdcoelho/readme-generator/README.md

   ## Contributions

-  Users wishing to contribute may make a pull request explaining the improvements or fixes.
-I will review and approve them as necessary.
+    When working on terminal in the application directory, type 'node index.js'.
+The user will then receive a series of prompts corresponding to the sections of the readme document.

   ## Version

   ![Version Badge](https://img.shields.io/badge/version-1.0-red)

   ## Tests

     No tests currently available.

   ## Questions